JAYASREE24032006/OS-Linux-commands-Shell-script/README.md

 ## RESULT :
-The Commands are executed successfully.
+The Implementation of Linux commands and Shell-scripting Commands are executed successfully.